Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/HowDoI.md

 # …see what Devices I have and what state they're in?

 Go to __Windows > Analysis > Input Debugger__(Debugging.md), then double click on a Device to see its Controls.
-You can also click the __Remote Devices…__ button to remotely see Devices from Unity Players deployed to any connected computers or devices.
+You can also click the __Remote Devices__ button to remotely see Devices from Unity Players deployed to any connected computers or devices.

 [//]: # (TODO: working on having device setups from players mirrored 1:1 into the running input system in the editor (including having their input available in the editor))